maziyar-gerami/maziyar-gerami/README.md

 - 💡 7+ years of professional experience

 🌟 **Highlights**
-- 💻 I'm skilled in Java, Clojure, and Matlab for various applications, including simulations and software development.
+- 💻 I'm skilled in Java, Kotlin, Clojure, and Matlab for various applications, including simulations and software development.
 - 🌐 Experienced in solving complex problems using software engineering and data analysis.
 - 📚 Lifelong learner and tech enthusiast who loves to explore and experiment with new technologies.